scotttyso/intersight_iac/README.md

 ### Use Cases

-- Create Pools.
+- Create Pools
-- Create Policies.
+- Create Policies
-- Create UCS Domain Profiles and attach Fabric Interconnects to the profiles.
+- Create UCS Domain Profiles and attach Fabric Interconnects to the profiles
-- Create Service Profiles and Templates and deploy physical infrastructure.
+- Create Service Profiles and Templates and deploy physical infrastructure

 ### Intersight Pools